 - Children start mornings only and are introduced to lunchtimes before staying full time.
 If parents or teachers feel a child is not ready for full time school they can remain part time.

-- Secondary Transition – Learning Mentor Mrs Brooke Oates works with children anxious about the move.
+- Secondary Transition- Learning Mentors Brooke Oates and Sarah Richardson work with children anxious about the move.
 This provides them with the opportunity to discuss any concerns they may have.
 Secondary school staff visit pupils prior to them joining their new school.
-Mrs Beth Bennett (SENCo) meets the SENCos from the secondary schools to pass on information regarding SEN pupils.
+Mrs. Beth Bennett (SENCo) meets the SENCos from the secondary schools to pass on information regarding SEN pupils.
 Children attend a transition day particular to the school they are going to.
 Opportunities to work with local secondary schools are actively encouraged so that children are familiar with them.

 - Children accessing the Resource Provision will be provided with additional support for transitions to the next stage of education.
-Opportunities for extra visits to and from both Educational Settings will be carefully planned for.
+Opportunities for extra visits to and from both Educational Settings are carefully planned for.

 How are the school’s resources allocated and matched to the children’s special educational needs?

 The SEND budget is allocated each financial year.
 The money is used to provide additional support or resources dependent on an individual’s needs.
 The additional provision may be allocated after discussion with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year.
 Further support or resources may be allocated to your child following assessments by school staff or outside agencies (e.g. children’s therapy teams).
 Funding may be used to buy in specialist support.
 Funding for Inclusion (FFI) payments are used to support that individual pupil’s needs and learning.